adam-aimoscloud/Agent-Connector/README.md

 # Agent-Connector

+> **⚠️ DEVELOPMENT VERSION WARNING ⚠️**
+>
+> **🚧 This project is currently in active development and NOT ready for production use.**
+>
+> - Some features are still under testing and may not work as expected
+> - APIs and configurations may change without notice
+> - Data loss or system instability may occur
+> - Security features are not fully implemented
+>
+> **Please use this only for development, testing, and evaluation purposes.**
+>
+> ---

 A comprehensive AI agent management platform with React frontend and Go backend, supporting multiple AI service providers with unified interfaces, load balancing, and rate limiting.

 ## Project Structure